Keep it simple: avoid over engineering

-Consider the call handling in Xenon.
-Here, failure of a digital trunk might be handled by simply searching through all the call objects for the XEN card and initiating call clears.
+Consider the call handling in a switching system.
+Here, failure of a digital trunk might be handled by simply searching through all the call objects for the switching card and initiating call clears.
 This could have been implemented more efficiently if the digital trunk object maintained the list of all of the active calls on that digital trunk.
 But this failure scenario would not occur frequently.
 So, the extra complexity of maintaining a list of calls on a per digital trunk basis is not worth the effort.

 Searching vs. hashing

 Many times Realtime systems need to maintain hash tables and maps to quickly search for an object.
 Maps and hash tables provide efficient way to dispatch messages.
 However when the number of entries in small, a simple search in an array might be more efficient than incurring the fixed overhead of a hashing algorithm.